-Think) experience, affect consumers experience activity on the overall brand value of a product.
-It also concludes that majority of the respondents had engaged in marketing activities which included in road shows, live demo's, Sampling/product trials, and in In-store promos, the experiential marketing is the best way to market a products, and senses are heightened when they experience the product/brand firsthand, consumers are mostly moved at an experiential marketing events and the setup of the experiential centers makes them feel pleasant and Products/services are appealing when they experience them.
+The study concludes that sensory experience, emotional experience, cognitive (Curiosity & Think) experience, affect consumers experience activity on the overall brand value of a product.
+It also concludes that majority of the respondents had engaged in marketing activities which included in road shows, live demo's, Sampling/product trials, and in In-store promos, the experiential marketing is the best way to market a products, and senses are heightened when they experience the product/brand firsthand, consumers are mostly moved at an experiential marketing events and the setup of the experience them.
 The study also concludes that the experiential marketing and brand awareness, experiential marketing, brand resonance, experiential marketing and purchase behavior, experiential marketing and brand loyalty have a positive effect on brand equity.